Who is my gas and electric supplier?

 In house shares, it’s often left to one tenant to look after the bills.
 When they leave, someone else will have to take charge and they’ll need to find out what’s what.

-That can be true for couples going their separate way too – one person may have been responsible for the bills but if they move out, the other may have no idea who the supplier is.
+That can be true for couples going their separate way too – one person may have been responsible for the bills but if they move out, the other may have no idea who supplies their energy.

 Also, if you’re a landlord moving back into a property after it’s been rented to tenants, you’ll need some help to take control of the bills again.